denten-books/plain-text/2-surface.md

 Yet the problem remained.
 Data arrangement along the length of the narrow magnetic tape had a fundamentally differing structure from data arranged on a broad sheet of paper.
-The next generation of IBM Magnetic Selectric typewriters added a "composer" control unit to further adress that difference.
+The next generation of IBM Magnetic Selectric typewriters added a "composer" control unit to further address that difference.
-The IBM Composer could restore some of the formatting lost in the transition between paper and magnit.
+The IBM Composer could restore some of the formatting lost in the transition between paper and magnet.
 It added capabilities for margin control and text justification.
 The original IBM Composer unit achieved margin justification (its chief innovation over the typewriter) by asking the operator to type each line twice: "one rough typing to determine what a line would contain, and a